-Walking from Seabrook's future town center through the neighborhoods and down to the ocean, one can sense these changing places and environments.
+Walking from Seabrook's growing retail district through the neighborhoods and down to the ocean, one can sense these changing places and environments.
 Taking a short stroll, they move from an active, vibrant center out to nature within minutes.
-The oceanfront houses stand at that crucial edge between town and the surrounding Washington coast nature.
+The oceanfront houses stand at that crucial edge between town and an enchanting natural environment. .

-The Ocean Esplanade, a broad path all along the bluffs' edges, surrounds the neighborhood.
-The homes gaze above the Esplanade out to sea.
+The Oceanfront Esplanade, a broad path all along the bluffs' edges, surrounds the neighborhoods.
 Benches crafted from trees on site are grouped at points along the Esplanade for resting, chatting with friends, and gazing out to sea.
-The homes face the Esplanade with their front doors, glassed-in porches and living rooms.
+The homes face the Esplanade with their front doors and living rooms.
 The Esplanade encircles the neighborhood, flows into a future footbridge spanning the southern glen, and leads down beach stairs to the dunes below.